Optional Practical Training (OPT)

 • Insurance

-• Students are not required to purchase SF State insurance while on post-OPT.
+• Students are not required to purchase school insurance while on post-OPT.
 However, if a student is interested in purchasing insurance, they must submit the request within 30 days of the current student insurance end date.
 If students are hoping to have insurance coverage through an employer, but choose a later start date, they would have a gap in insurance coverage.

 F-1 advisors cannot decide on a start date for a student since it depends on a student's personal circumstances.
 Students are encouraged to review the questions above and other considerations before deciding.